beyond-all-reason/teiserver/documents/tachyon/types.md

 * clan_id :: Clan.id, default: nil
 * skill :: map :: (string -> integer)
 * icons :: map (string -> string) -- Badge type as the key, badge icon as the value (e.g. rank => level5)
+* springid :: integer -- Temporary item until we transition away from the need for springids

 ### Private properties, only sent to the account in question or to special privileged commands
 * permissions :: list (string)